 - Provide tools.
 Are you offering the scaffolding your employee needs to implement your requested changes?
 Will you make sure to provide training, or extra time, or support in the form of a mentor?

 - Have a plan of action.
 Your efforts in creating a safe atmosphere and providing effective, specific feedback will go to waste if you don’t have a continuity plan.
-If you want your employee development efforts to have long-lasting impact, you will have to agree on a process over time to measure and discuss key indicators.
+If you want your employee engagement efforts to have long-lasting impact, you will have to agree on a process over time to measure and discuss key indicators.
 Follow up by giving employees the attention and resources they need to make the most of their development.

 - Remind your employees that they are appreciated.
 Everyone needs to hear this more than once.
 Praise goes much farther than threats!